-What is your favourite assignment or unit to teach at the end of the year?
+What are your favourite end of the year lessons?

 - In my Geography classes, we wrapped up the year with a travel project.
 Students made real calls and sent real emails to request travel brochures from their list of “most want to visit” locations.
 In the end, they put together incredible travel folders that some of them handed off to their parents at the end of the year in hopes of making it a reality!
 Michele from A Lesson Plan For Teachers

-- I love project-based learning at the end of the year.
-One of my favorites was starting “companies” with the help of BizWorld.
+- One of my favourite end of the year lessons is project-based learning.
+One of my favourites was starting “companies” with the help of BizWorld.
 Students had to learn all about the various jobs, how to interview, create marketing plans, and then make and sell their bracelets.
 It was a great experience!
-This year we’ll be focused on research and I am determined to make it fun and a tad odd – just to keep them engaged!
+This year, we’ll be focused on research, and I am determined to make it fun and a tad odd – to keep them engaged!
 Lisa from Mrs Spangler in the Middle

-- I usually teach ecology at the end of the year because it’s easy to build in projects, real news stories, and maybe even go outside to collect data.
+- I usually teach ecology at the end of the year because it’s easy to build in projects and real news stories and maybe even go outside to collect data.
 Tara from Science in the City

-- Towards the end of the year, students create a Poetry Anthology.
+- Toward the end of the year, students create a Poetry Anthology.
 It’s really the last major project of the year, and it’s so creative that students get really into it.
-They write a few of their own poems or find poems that they like, but I also require an illustration for each page and this is where they really have fun.
-I love poetry and I love seeing their work, so this is the perfect project to look forward to.
+They write a few of their own poems or find poems that they like, but I also require an illustration for each page, and this is where they really have fun.
+I love poetry, and I love seeing their work, so this is the perfect project to look forward to.
 Danielle from Teach Nouvelle

 - My students love virtual building.
-We do research on Frank Lloyd Wright then I have them design/and build like him.
+We do research on Frank Lloyd Wright, and then I have them design/and build like him.
 DIGITALLY! https://youtu.be/nS-WiavY_wo We will culminate our Frank Lloyd Wright experience by taking a field trip to a home he designed.
 Mary from Your Smarticles

-- I love ending the year with The Odyssey.
+- One of my favourite end of the year lessons is to end with reading The Odyssey.
 The classic epic poem can be a perfect way to talk to students about their goals, visions, and dreams for their own epic journey through life.
 Melissa from The Reading and Writing Haven

 - I like teaching about slope.
 Randi from 4 The Love of Math